-We welcome you to look at events either supported or attended by the Hartford Foundation staff and our grantees.
+We welcome you to look at events either supported or attended by The John A. Hartford Foundation staff and our grantees.

 Health and long-term services and supports systems are changing quickly, as are the roles of community-based organizations.
 Attend this web seminar to learn the role of leadership in this changing environment.
 Ed O’Neil, an expert in leadership development, will provide tangible strategies for leading an organization through change.
 The webinar will take place November 16, 2016.

 The House Call Project (THCP) is introducing an innovative, hands-on approach to mastering the critical clinical and practice management skills and concepts unique to the home-based medical care delivery model.
 This training helps your organization minimize time to implementation, manage obstacles along the way, and put a process in place for optimizing the patient and provider experience.
 The training session will be hosted by THCP, which is the education division of the Home Centered Care Institute (HCCI) and will be in Schaumburg, IL.

 Through the CAPC National Seminar you’ll gain the insight and tools necessary to start and sustain a palliative care program across settings and spread clinical skills to all frontline clinicians.
 The highly practical two and a-half day seminar is open to members and non-members and provides comprehensive training in all aspects of planning, implementing, delivering and growing palliative care services.

 This webinar will focus on how Area Agencies on Aging (AAA) and hospital representatives will describe how their partnership has evolved to create common goals and initiatives on two levels: population health, and individual patient health.
 Initiatives range from data collection and trend analysis, to co-sponsored projects and interventions, to shared patient plans of care and exploration of payment models for sustainability.
 A survey process for assessing population health resulting in collectively owned follow-up strategies will be presented.